DanGOTO100/GuitarASCII-tab-to-Music21-and-PythonList-converter/README.md

 **songstatsmusic21** and **songstats**

 They use as input the string obtained as output in the conversion.
 If you converted to Music21 format then use "songstatmusic21".
-I recommend using the music21 format as the analysis uses Music21 library which is powerful and gives a lot of more info.
+I recommend using the [Music21](http://web.mit.edu/music21/) format as the analysis uses [Music21](http://web.mit.edu/music21/) library which is powerful and gives a lot of more info.

 These functions will give you info like:
 * Song key (only in songstatsmusic21),
-* Top Notes,
+* Top Notes
 * Top phrases ( you can modify the lenght of the phrase analysis by changing value of variable "pharselenght"),
 * Modes and scales to use ((only in songstatsmusic21)